mantoshkumar1/automated-Life/PDFSnapShot/README.md

 inside user-given input directories.
 ```
     input_directory
-    ├── pdf_file_1.pdf
+    ├── pdf_file_1.pdf  <== Has one page only
-    ├── pdf_file_2.pdf
+    ├── pdf_file_2.pdf  <== Has two pages
-    ├── pdf-snapshots
+    ├── pdf-snapshots   <== Default Destination Directory of Generated images
-    │   ├── pdf_file_1_page_1.jpg
+    │   ├── pdf_file_1-page-1.jpg
-    │   ├── pdf_file_2_page_1.jpg
+    │   ├── pdf_file_2-page-1.jpg
-    │   └── pdf_file_2_page_2.jpg
+    │   └── pdf_file_2-page-2.jpg
     ├── subdirectory
-    │   ├── subdirectory_pdf.pdf
+    │   ├── subdirectory_pdf.pdf  <== Has one page only
-    │   └── pdf-snapshots
+    │   └── pdf-snapshots         <== Default Destination Directory of Generated images
-    │       └── subdirectory_pdf_page_1.jpg
+    │       └── subdirectory_pdf-page-1.jpg
     └── ...
 ```

-By executing this application, you can conveniently generate a series of screenshots that correspond to each page of the PDF files in the specified directory.
+By executing this application, you can conveniently generate a series of screenshots that correspond to each page of the PDF files that are either a PDF itself or reside in the specified directories .
 This can be useful for various purposes such as archiving, visual reference, or further analysis of the PDF content.

 ## 3. Prerequisites